the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 widely used [slurm](https://slurm.schedmd.com/documentation.html) workload manager.
-Using singularity containers and snakemake/nextflow is therefore a way of scaling reproducibility to massive scale and - as an added benefit - brining workflows from a desktop machine to an HPC system no longer requires writing custom job submission scripts.
+Using singularity containers and snakemake/nextflow is therefore a way of scaling reproducibility to massive scale and - as an added benefit - bringing workflows from a desktop machine to an HPC system no longer requires writing custom job submission scripts.

 #### Long-term storage of container images